Lectures on LHC Physics: Higgs physics

 \subsubsection{Decay kinematics and signatures}

+For most of the Higgs decays discussed in Section~\ref{sec:higgs_decays} it does not matter how the Higgs is produced, as long as we only care about the signal events.
+Many aspects discussed in Section~\ref{sec:higgs_gf_lhc} for Higgs production in gluon fusion can be directly applied to weak boson fusion.
+Serious differences appear only when we also include backgrounds and the kinematic cuts required to separate signal and background events.

+The only fundamental difference appears in the reconstruction of Higgs decay into $\tau$ pairs.
 The sizeable transverse momentum of the Higgs in the weak boson fusion process allows us to reconstruct the invariant mass of a $\tau\tau$ system in the \underline{collinear approximation} : if we assume that a $\tau$ with momentum $\vec{p}$ decays into a lepton with the momentum $x \vec{p}$ and a neutrino, both moving into the same direction as the tau, we can write the two-dimensional transverse momentum of the two taus from the Higgs decay in two ways

 The missing transverse momentum $\vec{\slashchar{k}}$ is the measured vector sum of the two neutrino momenta.
-This equation is useful because we can measure the missing energy vector at the LHC in the transverse plane, \ie as two components, which means Eq.(\ref{eq:met_taus}) is really two equations for the two unknowns $x_1$ and $x_2$.
+This equation is useful because we can measure the missing energy vector at the LHC in the transverse plane, \ie as two components, which means Eq.\eqref{eq:met_taus} is really two equations for the two unknowns $x_1$ and $x_2$.
 Skipping the calculation of solving these two equations for $x_1 x_2$ we quote the result for the invariant $\tau\tau$ mass

-which for the signal has to correspond to the Higgs mass.
-From the formula above it is obvious that this approximation does not only require a sizeable $p_i \gg m_\tau$, but also that back-to-back taus will not work --- the two vectors contributing to $\vec{\slashchar{k}}$ then largely cancel and the computation fails.
-This is what happens for the production channel $gg\rightarrow H\rightarrow \tau\tau$, where the Higgs boson is essentially produced at rest.
+For the signal this corresponds to the Higgs mass.
+From the formula above it is obvious that this approximation does not only require a sizeable $p_i \gg m_\tau$, but also that back--to--back taus will not work --- the two vectors contributing to $\vec{\slashchar{k}}$ then largely cancel and the computation fails.
+This is what happens for the inclusive production channel $gg\rightarrow H\rightarrow \tau\tau$, where the Higgs boson is essentially produced at rest.